How to create your own company in Japan

 Anything goes.
 Nothing special to worry about here.

-With this visa, you are allowed to run any kind of business, and is the most commonly recommended option.
-The downside of this visa are its requirements: a permanent office (not a coworking space or virtual office) and a ¥5,000,000 investment in the company.
-Anecdotally, I’ve heard immigration is stricter on investor visa than other visa types.
+With this residency status, you are allowed to run any kind of business, and is the most commonly recommended option.
+The downside of this status are its requirements: a permanent office (not a coworking space or virtual office) and a ¥5,000,000 investment in the company (or employing two Japanese nationals).
+Anecdotally, I’ve heard immigration is stricter on this visa than other visa types.

 As an individual, you can file the paperwork necessary to create a company yourself.
 When I created my first company, one of my partners did this.
 In total, he probably ended up spending several days over a one month period getting all the paperwork in order.